OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 Debugging on iOS is generally implemented via Mach IPC.
 To "attach" to a target process, the debugger process calls the `task_for_pid` function with the process ID of the target process and receives a Mach port.
 The debugger then registers as a receiver of exception messages and starts handling exceptions that occur in the debugger.
 Mach IPC calls are used to perform actions such as suspending the target process and reading/writing register states and virtual memory.

 The XNU kernel implements the `ptrace` system call, but some of the call's functionality (including reading and writing register states and memory contents) has been eliminated.
-Nevertheless, `ptrace` is used in limited ways by standard debuggers, such as `lldb` and `gdb`.
+Nevertheless, `ptrace` is used in limited ways by standard debuggers, such as LLDB and GDB.
 Some debuggers, including Radare2's iOS debugger, don't invoke `ptrace` at all.

-##### Debugging with lldb
+##### Debugging with LLDB

-iOS ships with the console app debugserver, which allows remote debugging via gdb or lldb.
+iOS ships with the console app debugserver, which allows remote debugging via GDB or LLDB.
 By default, however, debugserver can't be used to attach to arbitrary processes (it is usually used only for debugging self-developed apps deployed with Xcode).
 To enable debugging of third-party apps, the `task_for_pid` entitlement must be added to the debugserver executable.
 An easy way to do this is to add the entitlement to the [debugserver binary shipped with Xcode](http://iphonedevwiki.net/index.php/Debugserver "Debug Server on the iPhone Dev Wiki").

 To obtain the executable, mount the following DMG image: